Instructors

 Communication

-Web Conferencing (Canvas Conferences & Webex)
+Web Conferencing (Canvas Conferences & Zoom)

-To enable Webex in your course:
+To enable Zoom in your course:

 1. Click on Settings from your course navigation menu.